 Comprehensive Crime Coverage

 As a retailer, crime should be one of the top risks you’re on the lookout for.
-Organized retail crime costs Canadians over $4.6 billion a year, according to statistics from Calgary police.
-Their stats also say that 87.5 per cent of independent stores fall victim to this kind of crime.
+Organized retail crime costs Canadians over $5 billion a year, according to statistics from the Toronto police.
+Their stats also say that 87 per cent of independent retailers fall victim to this kind of crime.

 So what can you do to deal with these risks?
 Federated’s comprehensive crime insurance protects against employee dishonesty and the loss of money and securities due to robbery, burglary, and hold-ups.
 We also offer services to help you improve your security measures, which can help minimize your exposure to risk.